Varhaugvika

 Varhaugvika is a village in Aukra Municipality in Møre og Romsdal county, Norway.
-It is located on the eastern side of the island of Gossa along the Julsundet strait, just north of the village of Aukrasanden.
+It is located on the eastern side of the island of Gossa along the Julsundet strait.
+It makes up the northern part of the Aukrasanden urban area.
 The municipal centre of Aukra is at Falkhytta, just south of Varhaugvika.
-It is located about 6 km southwest of the Nyhamna gas processing facility.
+It is located about 6 km southwest of the Nyhamna's gas processing facility.
 The village of Røssøyvågen lies about 5 km northwest of Varhaugvika.

-Since 2002, Varhaugvika has been considered a part of the Aukrasanden urban area, so its population is no longer tracked separately.
-Together, the 1.18 km2 village area of Varhaugvika and Aukrasanden have a population (2018) of 968 and a population density of 829 PD/km2.
+The 0.57 km2 village had a population (2000) of 355.
+Since then, Varhaugvika has been considered a part of the Aukrasanden urban area so the population and area data for this village area has not been separately tracked by Statistics Norway.
+In 2024, the 1.18 km2 village area of Varhaugvika and Aukrasanden has a population (2024) of 978 and a population density of 829 PD/km2.